 System Architecture

-This page is the map.
-For the what of any subsystem — what each piece is, who owns its lifecycle, where the source lives — read on.
-For deep-dives into individual concerns, jump out from the table of contents below.
+This page is the system map.
+For the what of each subsystem — components, lifecycle ownership, source-tree location — read on.
+For deep-dives into individual concerns, follow the table of contents.

 For specific subsystem deep-dives, see: